 The multiples of 5 are: 5, 10, 15, 20, 25, 30, 35, 40, 45, 50...

 As you can see, some of the multiples are common for both numbers, and the one with the lowest value is the least common multiple (LCM).
 In this case that is 15.
 Knowing the LCM of any two numbers, we can immediately say if a certain number is divisible by each of them - it is, if it is wholy divsible by the LCM.

 The least common multiple has application in engineering, astronomy, game theory, and others.
+Students in these disciplines often resort to our calculator.
 For example, in engineering one might need to use gears to downshift or upshift rotational forces, so estimating the radius and number of teeth required for the second meshing gear can be done using LCM.
 Similarly, if need to find out when planetary or other cosmic bodies's trajectories will lead them to coincide as viewed from Earth, e.g. as in a solar or lunar eclipse, we can use the LCM.

 How to calculate LCM?

-The easiest way is, of course, to use our least common multiple calculator above, as it can handle LCM calcualtions for many numbers at once and you can enter them any way you like - separated by commas, spaces, tabs, new lines, etc. However, if you are not allowed to or don't want to use an LCM calculator and need to do the math by yourself, you can use the followig algorithm:
+The easiest way is, of course, to use our least common multiple calculator above, as it can handle LCM calculations for many numbers at once and you can enter them any way you like - separated by commas, spaces, tabs, new lines, etc. However, if you are not allowed to or don't want to use a tool and need to do the math by yourself, you can use the followig algorithm: